froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

 layout:     default
 title:      Testing Backbone applications with Jasmine and Sinon – Part 2.
 Models and Collections
 comments:   true
+description: Part 2 of the series looks at testing Backbone.js models and collections, using Sinon.JS to create fake web servers for testing Ajax requests and spies for verifying event bindings and callbacks.
 ---

 [Back to Part 1: Introduction](/2011/03/03/testing-backbone-apps-with-jasmine-sinon.html)